OpenRiak/riak_kv/docs/QueryAPI.md

 The query coverage plan will distribute the query to at least `RingSize div n_val` vnodes, and the size of the vnode queue is not a factor in the calculation of the plan.
 Once the snapshot is taken, all other phases of the query are independent of the vnode queue.

 > If there is significant network latency between nodes within a cluster, then that latency will impact the setup phase.
-It is recommended to only use the Query API when network latency between cluster members is no more than o(1) ms.
+It is recommended to only use the Query API when network latency between cluster members is not significantly greater than 1 ms.

 ### Scanning